Azure-Samples/azure-health-data-and-ai-samples/samples/FHIR-to-FHIR/API-for-FHIR-to-API-for-FHIR/docs/Server_&_App_Config.md

         ![App Config](images/App_config.png)

-        3. Add the below name and value as per the requirement in the setting and click ok.
+        3. Add the FBI-MAXRESOURCESPERBUNDLE name and value as per the requirement in the setting and click ok.

         ![App setting](images/App_setting.png)